What is the overall objective of Action at Home?

 How do I let you know that I have completed Action at Home?

-You will need to complete a short report that asks what you did, how it relates to your ICS experience and what your plans are for the future.
+You will need to complete the short form that has been emailed to you by ICSapplications that asks what you did, how it relates to your ICS experience and what your plans are for the future.
+If you haven’t received your Action at Home form please get in touch with your Action at Home contact.